quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-file.md

   /**
    * Do you want to analyze the production bundles?
-   * Generates and opens an html report.
+   * Generates and opens an HTML report.
+   *
    * @default false
    */
   analyze?: boolean;